rinusser/hopgoblin/README.md

 # Tests

 Contains automated unit and integration tests.
-The test code contains a lot of intentional sleep time - the entire test suite can easily take 30+ seconds to finish.
+The test code contains a lot of intentional sleep time - the entire test suite currently takes about a minute to finish.

 ### GNU Make